PA iLottery Responsible Gambling

 Players are encouraged to understand the restrictions and limitations associated with a cool-off period before utilizing this tool.
 When the cool-off period ends, access to will be automatically restored to the respective account.

-The self-exclusion option exists for online players for a period of one year or five years.
-Learn more about this option by selecting “Responsible Gaming” from the “My Account” tab.
+The self-exclusion option exists for online players for a period of six months, one year or five years.
+Learn more about this option by selecting “Responsible Gambling” from the “My Account” tab.
 Before asking to self-exclude, here are a few important things to consider:

 - All self-exclusion requests must come from the individual making the request (you cannot submit a request on behalf of someone else).